Oppeano

-Oppeano is a city (municipality) in the Province of Verona in the Italian region Veneto, located about 90 km west of Venice and about 20 km southeast of Verona.
+Oppeano is a comune (municipality) in the Province of Verona in the Italian region Veneto, located about 90 km west of Venice and about 20 km southeast of Verona.

 Climate

 The climate is subtropical humid, with cool winters, with rare snowfall, and summers are very hot and humid.
 There are many types of palm trees, a path of subtropical climate, although still not missing the snow.